IskXCr/CG-Course-Misc/GAMES-202/readme.md

 ## About This Repository

-This repository contains my notes, assignments and projects for GAMES202 conducted by Prof. Lingqi Yan.
+This repository contains my assignments and projects for GAMES202 conducted by Prof. Lingqi Yan.

 The purpose of this repository is to track personal progress.